 - Held four group conversations with 36 individuals organized by common interests

-Existing and new service programs are well-positioned to play a vital role in assisting communities seeking to leverage the climate resilience investments being made.
-The Resilience Service Network will support the service infrastructure in North Carolina to meet the goals of local leaders:
+The Case for Support affirms that existing and new service programs are well-positioned to play a vital role in assisting communities seeking to leverage the climate resilience investments being made.
+Though, as the study also shows, service in North Carolina must be greatly expanded and substantively changed to realize this potential.